refinedmods/refinedarchitect/.github/CONTRIBUTING.md

 Whenever we port to a new Minecraft version, at least the minor version should be incremented.

-This is needed so that we can still support older Minecraft versions without the Refined Storage version numbers conflicting.
+This is needed so that we can still support older Minecraft versions without the version numbers conflicting.

 ## Changelog